johnsmclay/linux-notes/039-user-and-group-facts.md

----
-layout: page
-title:  User And Group Facts
+# User And Group Facts
----

 _User_ accounts control the ability to log on to a system, access resources, and perform certain actions. _Groups_ provide a means of grouping users for